Your Guide to Common Winter Plumbing Problems & Tips

-While you can find the emergency help you need at any time with our team of expert plumbing technicians, the best thing would be to avoid these plumbing situations in the first place with some winter months plumbing tips.
-So here are some tips on how to enjoy the holidays and the cold winter season without the stress of plumbing disasters.
+While you can find the plumbing emergency services help you need at any time with our team of expert plumbing technicians, the best thing would be to avoid these plumbing situations in the first place with some winter months plumbing tips.
+So here are some winter weather tips on how to enjoy the holidays and the cold winter season without the stress of plumbing issues and cold weather disasters.

-First of all, it may be more important than ever to watch what goes down their kitchen drains and into their plumbing system.
-For example, you never want liquid fats or cooking oils to go down; they will thicken up inside of your pipes.
+First of all, it may be more important than ever for homeowners to watch what goes down their kitchen drains and into their plumbing system.
+For example, you never want liquid fats or cooking oils to go down; they will thicken and cause buildup inside of your pipes.
 Before rinsing out a pan, you should wipe out any grease or oils inside to keep it out of your plumbing system and septic tank (if your home is equipped with a septic system)

 When it comes to garbage disposal, you never want to dump things like carrots, celery, banana peels, pumpkin pulp, or poultry skins.
-Anything that is fibrous or stringy cannot be ground down.
+Anything fibrous or stringy cannot be ground down.
 Before you do send anything down the disposal, you want to turn the cold water on for 15 seconds, and you want to keep the water on until 15 seconds after you are done with the disposal.
-You also want the disposal to be turned on before you actually drop food in.
+You also want the disposal turned on before you drop food in.

 When you have guests at the house, showers will have to be spaced out from one another by at least 10 minutes.
-This will give the water a chance to fully drain.
-You may also want to crank up the water heater so that the water doesn’t turn cold on anyone; just make sure that that the temperature does not go above 125° Fahrenheit.
+This will give the water a chance to drain fully.
+You may also want to crank up the water heater so that the water doesn’t turn cold on anyone; just make sure that the temperature does not go above 125° Fahrenheit.

 If the shower’s water pressure decreases, you can take a plastic bag and fill it with vinegar.
 This bag can go over the shower head, secured by a twist tie, and the shower head can soak overnight.
 You can gently scrub the shower head with a toothbrush in the morning, hopefully getting rid of the minerals clogging up the shower head.